kstenerud/concise-encoding/cte-specification.md

 | HH    | Hour offset      | 00      | 23      |
 | MM    | Minute offset    | 00      | 59      |

+It's recommended to use the zero timezone whenever possible, and only use other timezones when there's a compelling reason to do so.

 Examples:

 | Offset | Meaning                          |